Logitech MX Keys vs Apple Magic Keyboard 2026

 Is the Logitech MX Keys worth it over the Apple Magic Keyboard?

 For most users, yes.
-The MX Keys offers better key travel, multi-device switching, backlighting, and full cross-platform compatibility at a similar price point.
+The MX Keys offers better key travel, multi-device switching, backlighting, and full cross-platform compatibility at a similar price.
 The Magic Keyboard is only clearly superior for Mac-only users who value Touch ID authentication and Apple’s seamless pairing system.
-The $10-30 price difference between the two doesn’t significantly factor into the decision — the feature set difference does.
+The feature set difference drives this decision more than the price difference.

 Can I use the Apple Magic Keyboard with Windows?

 Yes, via Bluetooth, but with significant limitations.
 Touch ID doesn’t work on Windows.
 The function keys lose their Mac-specific functions.
 The Command key sits where Windows users expect the Ctrl key, creating constant muscle memory errors.
-The layout confusion alone makes the Magic Keyboard a frustrating daily driver on Windows.
-If you use Windows regularly, use the MX Keys.
+If you use Windows regularly, use the MX Keys instead.

 Does the Logitech MX Keys work well with Mac?

 Extremely well.
-Logitech Options+ software remaps keys for Mac-appropriate behavior — the Option/Alt and Command/Windows keys map correctly, media keys work as expected, and the MX Keys integrates with macOS features like Mission Control and Exposé through customizable function keys.
-Most Mac users who switch to the MX Keys from the Magic Keyboard report full adaptation within 3-5 days.
+Logitech Options+ software remaps keys for Mac-appropriate behavior — Option/Alt and Command/Windows keys map correctly, media keys work as expected, and the MX Keys integrates with macOS features through customizable function keys.
+Most Mac users who switch from the Magic Keyboard to the MX Keys report full adaptation within 3-5 days.

 Which keyboard has better battery life?

-The Apple Magic Keyboard wins significantly on battery life — approximately one month versus the MX Keys’ 10 days with backlight on (or 5 months with backlight off).
-The Magic Keyboard’s simple feature set — no backlight, no proximity sensors — means the battery lasts substantially longer per charge.
-If charging cables on your desk bother you, the Magic Keyboard’s month-long battery is a real advantage.
-The MX Keys charges via USB-C which is convenient, but it needs charging more frequently.
+The Apple Magic Keyboard wins significantly — approximately one month versus the MX Keys’ 10 days with backlight on (or 5 months with backlight off).
+The Magic Keyboard’s simpler feature set means the battery lasts substantially longer per charge.
+If charging frequency bothers you, the Magic Keyboard’s month-long battery is a real advantage.

 Our Final Verdict

 The Logitech MX Keys vs Apple Magic Keyboard decision comes down to one question: are you exclusively a Mac user?
 If yes, the Magic Keyboard — particularly the Touch ID version — delivers seamless integration that the MX Keys can’t replicate.
 For everyone else, the MX Keys wins.
 Better key travel, three-device switching, backlighting, and full cross-platform compatibility make it the more capable keyboard for a broader range of workflows.
 The Magic Keyboard is an excellent keyboard for a narrow use case.
 The MX Keys is a great keyboard for most use cases.
-If you’re building out the rest of your keyboard setup, our guide to the best ergonomic keyboard for wrist pain covers alternatives worth considering alongside these two.
+If you’re building out the rest of your keyboard setup, our guide to the best mechanical keyboard under $50 covers mechanical alternatives worth comparing alongside these two.
 Check current pricing on Amazon — both keyboards go on sale regularly throughout the year.